doitintl/workload-identity-analyzer/README.md

   -h, --help            show this help message and exit -n NAMESPACE, --namespace NAMESPACE
+                        Kubernetes Namespace to run in -p PROJECT, --project PROJECT
+                        GCP Project holding the cluster -l LOCATION, --location LOCATION
+                        The GCP location of the cluster -c CLUSTER, --cluster CLUSTER
+                        The name of the cluster
-                        Kubernetes Namespace to run in -d, --debug           Enable debug logging
+  -d, --debug           Enable debug logging
 ```